One of the world’s 122 best programmes in the field!

 - TOEFL iBT score 87

-- IELTS (International English Language Testing Service) 5.5
+- IELTS Academic (International English Language Testing Service) 5.5 with 5.5 or above in each band.

-The International English test certificate can be replaced by:
+The internationally recognized test of English may be replaced by:

 - Oral and written entrance test in English at EBS score min.
 70%.